Lie on CV and Lose Chances to Get Job

-Unfortunately, according to current surveys and researchers, we found out that more than a third of job seekers, primarily college graduates, aren’t fully honest in their CVs.
+Unfortunately, according to current surveys and researchers, we found that more than a third of job seekers, primarily college graduates, aren’t fully honest in their CVs.

-Certainly, nobody wants to look like a dubious candidate to the employer, which is why many of them start glossing over their best qualities, skill, and abilities in order to show themselves from their best side eventually.
+Certainly, nobody wants to look like a dubious candidate to the employer, which is why many of them start glossing over their best qualities, skill, and abilities in order to show themselves their best side eventually.

 Even if you decided to embellish the truth in your professional CV, you should always remember the possible consequences afterward, which will definitely end up in losing your desired position.
 Is it really worth it?

 Here is a list of reasons why you SHOULD NOT take risks and lie on your CV:

-Almost every employer wants to trust reliable and truthful people only, which means, in case he finds out you have used false information in the resume, you will be immediately dismissed from the position.
+Almost every employer wants to trust reliable and truthful people only, which means, that in case he finds out you have used false information in the resume, you will be immediately dismissed from the position.

 Often so-called “liars” don’t realize their personal information about the obtained education and other qualifications can be easily checked through a single request to the necessary institution.

 Surely, not every hiring manager bothers to check every single candidate on the list; however, if there’s a need, he can easily do that to one of the CVs and who knows: maybe it will be yours.

 We have created an infographic about lies in resumes to demonstrate real facts and data.